gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 3. The group member installs the latest keying material with version number V' and derives the corresponding new Security Context.

-In case (c) or (d) applies, the group member SHOULD perform the following actions.
+If case (c) or case (d) applies, the group member SHOULD perform the following actions.

 1. The group member sends a Stale Sender IDs Request to the Group Manager (see {{sec-retrieve-stale-sids}}), specifying the version number V as payload of the request.